gravitational/teleport/docs/4.3/trustedclusters.md

    users from "root" to access its nodes but users in the "leaf" cluster can not access the "root" cluster.

-3. When a user tries to connect to a node inside "leaf" using main's proxy, the reverse tunnel from step 1 is used to establish this connection shown as the green line above.
+3. When a user tries to connect to a node inside "leaf" using root's proxy, the reverse tunnel from step 1 is used to establish this connection shown as the green line above.